Shih Tzu

 Shih Tzu coat colors:

-White: White is another popular coat color for Shih Tzus.
-White Shih Tzus are very pristine-looking and give off a very innocent appearance.
+White: White is another popular coat color for Shih Tzu.
+White Shih Tzu are very pristine-looking and give off a very innocent appearance.
 They are also very easy to care for since their coats do not require a lot of upkeep.

-Brown: Brown is a less common coat Color for Shih Tzus, but they are still beautiful dogs.
-Brown Shih Tzus have a more down-to-earth look and tend to be friendly and outgoing dogs.
-Their coats require more upkeep than black or white Shih Tzus, but they are still relatively low-maintenance dogs overall.
+Brown: Brown is a less common coat Color for Shih Tzu, but they are still beautiful dogs.
+Brown Shih Tzu have a more down-to-earth look and tend to be friendly and outgoing dogs.
+Their coats require more upkeep than black or white Shih Tzu, but they are still relatively low-maintenance dogs overall.

 Blue: Blue is a very rare coat Color for Shih Tzu, but they are truly stunning dogs.